loftuxab/alfresco-community-loftux/projects/installer/README_jboss_osx.txt

 Set Paths
 ---------

-Edit 'paths_jb_osx.sh' and set the variables to the locations where MySQL, Java and Tomcat are installed.
+Edit 'paths_jb.sh' and set the variables to the locations where MySQL, Java and Tomcat are installed.